 HOWEVER, the pine woods and Mediterranean macchia behind Maremma's beaches and dunes are prime mosquito territory.
 Crisp and dry underfoot the forest floor may feel, but it only takes a tiny reservoir of water - in left litter, for example - for them to breed.
 Take that repellent with you.

 Mosquitoes LOVE September.
 What else can I say?!

 Still around and eating quite happily, thank you.

 The months of October are becoming increasingly warmer, with occasional much needed downpours of rain (and fantastic thunder storms!).
-Unfortunately, apart from the lightning which isn't a pre-requisite! this makes for perfect breading conditions for the biters.
+Unfortunately, apart from the lightning which isn't a per-requisite! this makes for perfect breading conditions for the biters.

 Declining in number, but you will still get bitten.

 It is 3 days before Christmas.
 It's midnight.
 And I'm chasing a large mosquito around my bedroom ceiling when I should be asleep!
 Temperatures outside are freezing, at around -1 ℃.